 - Exercise and fitness shows and movies

-The service also offers other genres such as Faith and Family movies and Award Winning Short Films.
-The Amazon Instant Video service is currently boasting over 18,000 movies and 2,000 TV shows.
-This is according to this recent report from the Video Advertising Bureau.
+The streaming service also offers other genres such as Faith and Family movies and Award Winning Short Films.
+The Amazon Instant Video streaming service is currently boasting over 18,000 movies and 2,000 TV shows.

 That’s a hefty offering compared to Netflix’s combined 10,000 available movies and TV shows.
-Amazon Prime is one of the better alternatives to cable tv.
+Amazon Prime is one of the best cable tv alternatives.

 Bonus: If you take advantage of Amazon Instant Video by purchasing Amazon Prime, you’ll get other benefits.
 For example, you’ll get on-demand, ad-free music streaming.